 The thematic learning objectives describe, at a high level, the knowledge colleges expect students to develop in the AP World History course in order to be qualified for credit and placement.
 These themes focus on major historical issues and developments, helping students connect the historical content they study to broad trends and processes that have emerged over centuries.
-In class, we recognized these as the "SPICE" characteristics (social, political, interactions, cultural, economic).
+In class, we recognized these as the "SPICE-T" characteristics (social, political, interactions, cultural, economic, technology).

 Prepare for the Exam:

-The AP World History exam for the 2016-2017 school year will be held Thursday, May 11th at 8:00 am.
-It will be administered in the health classrooms of the Cedar Shoals High School gymnasium.
+The AP World History exam for the 2020 school year will be held Thursday, May 14th at 8:00 am.
+It will be administered in the field house at NOHS.
 Students must register in order to take this exam.
-Registration usually takes place in March.
-If your student has not filled out the necessary paperwork, he/she will not be able to take the AP exam!
+Registration takes place in November.

 How Do AP World History Scores Compare?